 If you don't owe taxes, you won't face any penalties for not filing your tax return.
 But you may still want to file a tax return for two reasons:

 - You could be owed a refund.
-Filing your tax return gives you the opportunity to claim credits and deductions you're eligible for, as well as make sure you didn't overpay taxes throughout the year, which may lead to you receiving money back from the government.
+Filing your tax return gives you the opportunity to claim credits and deductions you're eligible for, and to make sure that if you did overpay taxes throughout the year, you get your money back from the government.
 You may still be able to claim a refund if you file late—but you typically have to do so within 3 years of when your tax return was originally due.

 - The IRS may not have accurate income data for you.
 In the short term, this may impact the kinds of financial aid you receive from colleges or loans you're eligible for, among other financial services.
-Longer term, it may lead to lower Social Security payments, specifically for those who are self-employed.
+Longer term, it may lead to lower Social Security payments, specifically for the self-employed.

 What can you do if you have to file your taxes late?

-If you foresee you won't be able to get your federal tax return in by Tax Day (April 15, 2024, or April 17, 2024 if you live in Maine or Massachusetts), you can ask the IRS for extra time.
-This extension typically gives another 6 months—until October 15, 2024, for 2023 income taxes—to file your tax return.
+If you foresee you won't be able to get your federal tax return in by Tax Day (April 15, 2025), you can ask the IRS for extra time to file.
+This extension typically gives another 6 months—until October 15, 2025, for 2024 income taxes—to file your tax return.
 It doesn't, however, impact how long you have to pay your taxes.
-Payment is still due by Tax Day for income earned in 2023.
-Anything you have not paid by then you may start running up the failure-to-pay penalties and interest described above until you've paid in full.
+Payment is still due by Tax Day for income earned in 2024.
+If you have not paid by then you may start running up the failure-to-pay penalties and interest described above until you've paid in full.

 If you can't afford to pay everything you owe by the deadline, you might consider a payment plan, which may decrease the penalties you face.
-Both short-term and long-term plans are available and can be requested online by completing the Online Payment Agreement Application, through the mail by filling out Form 9465 (Installment Agreement Request), or by phone by calling the phone number on your balance notice.
+Both short-term and long-term plans are available and can be requested by completing the Online Payment Agreement ApplicationOpens in a new window, through the mail by filling out Form 9465 (Installment Agreement RequestOpens in a new window), or by calling the phone number on your balance notice.

 Those who can't pay what they owe in taxes may be able to settle for less if they request an Offer in Compromise (OIC).
-Check your eligibility with the IRS's OIC Pre-Qualifier tool and then you can complete the application package as instructed in the Form 656 Booklet.
-If you can't afford to pay any of your tax debt, you can see if you can delay collection by calling the phone number on your collection notice.
+Check your eligibility with the IRS's OIC Pre-Qualifier toolOpens in a new window, then complete the application package as instructed in the Form 656 BookletOpens in a new window.
+If you can't afford to pay any of your tax debt, check if you can delay collection by calling the phone number on your collection notice.